 Secondly, they think we should be giving to a fault and consistently impeccably dressed at all times.
 Frankly, I do not like how the whole expectation of pastors’ wives looking like celebrity reality stars came to be, but it seems to be a thing.

-For the most part, I’m ok, but some of my friends don’t believe I actually drive a car with a few years on it and don’t shop like a maniac.
+For the most part, I’m okay, but some of my friends don’t believe I actually drive a car with a few years on it and don’t shop like a maniac.
 Some of that is my personality.
 I’m a pretty laid-back chick.

 My Second: Con – “Where do you want me?”

 Have you ever been part of a group photo for work or with your family?
 Often, no one automatically tells you where to stand or how to pose.
-So, you’ll hear the question “where do you want me?” asked by the people who are to be in the photo.
+So, you’ll hear the question “Where do you want me?” asked by the people who are to be in the photo.

 For me, after all my years of being a pastor’s wife, I still struggle with knowing where I should be or what I should be doing.
 Should I lead a ministry again?
 Should I be on a committee?
 Should I visit everyone in the hospital?
 Should I go to nursing homes?
 What’s expected of me in terms of hospitality and event hosting?